wireapp/brand/Tone of Voice.md

 See the [draft Glossary on GitHub](https://github.com/wearezeta/copywriting/blob/master/Glossary/zeta-glossary.csv).

 Feel free to suggest new terms if there’s something missing there.

+### German terminology

+There's also an initial version of the [German/English glossary](https://github.com/wearezeta/copywriting/blob/master/Glossary/Wire-iOS_EN-DE.csv) that you can use to search for the German equivalents of our English terms.

+This file was created from the translation memory for the iOS project, so it still contains many long strings and placeholders, but it should give you a good idea of the current German terminology we use.

+We're working on integrating a proper multilingual glossary into our Crowdin localization platform, so translators will have access to annotated terminology suggestions within the translation tool.

+For a list of multi-touch gesture terms & their German equivalents, see [multi-touch-gestures.csv](https://github.com/wearezeta/copywriting/blob/master/Glossary/multi-touch-gestures.csv).
+These terms are derived from Apple's official German glossary.

 ## Creating web content